*This post has been updated for the 2017 summer season*

 Fyrst og Fremst (guiding, caving, glacier walks.) http://fyrstogfremst.no/en/

 Klimapark 2469 (unique ice tunnel) http://klimapark2469.no/en/

-I hope you found what you were looking for and if not do not hesitate to ask us as mentioned at the beginning of the this post
+I hope you found what you were looking for and if not do not hesitate to contact us as mentioned at the beginning of this post